 - The CFM of the air compressor

-- The PSI of the compressed air system
+- The operating pressure (PSI) of the compressed air system

 - The discharge temperature of air from the compressor

-The more air you are moving (higher CFM), the higher its pressure, and the greater the difference between discharge temperature and required temperature, the larger the aftercooler will need to be.
+The higher the volume of air you are moving (higher CFM), the higher the pressure, and the greater the difference between discharge temperature and required temperature, the larger the aftercooler will need to be.
 Most air compressor aftercoolers are sized to bring compressed air temperatures down to within 10-20°F of the ambient air temperature or cooling liquid temperature, known as the approach temperature.